 With live-tank technology, the interrupter chamber is housed within an insulator and is isolated from the ground by a support insulator.
 The voltage level determines the length of the insulators used for both the interrupter chamber and the insulator support column.
 In live-tank circuit breakers, no fault currents can occur between the interrupter unit and the housing; therefore, only one current transformer (a free-standing installation) per pole assembly is necessary.
 A distinguishing feature of the live-tank circuit breaker is the comparatively small gas compartment.
 An advantage of the low gas volume is the reduction in the amount of gas maintenance work required.

-To see the complete range of circuit breaker testers available from Megger click here
+To see the complete range of Air/gas circuit breakers testers available from Megger